Dear Families, Clients and Colleagues,

 Benchmark Transitions remains committed to staying open and providing essential treatment and clinical transitional living services to young adults, ages 18-28, with mental health and co-occurring substance use disorders.

-As we continue to monitor our resources from The Joint Commission, The CA Department of Health Care Services, and CA Department of Social Services, San Bernardino County Department of Healthcare and the Centers for Disease Control and Prevention (CDC), Benchmark is following guidelines outlined by local, state and federal governments and has implemented the following criteria:
+As we continue to monitor our resources from The Joint Commission, The CA Department of Health Care Services, and CA Department of Social Services, San Bernardino County Department of Healthcare, Benchmark is following guidelines outlined by local, state and federal governments and has implemented the following criteria:

 - Benchmark will continue to review and update our emergency plans as needed, in addition to strategic referral and/or containment process for anyone with signs or symptoms of COVID-19.

 - We continue to communicate with staff and clients on health and safety precaution measures for infection prevention, including: